blutz/ninteen-thirty-four/wp-content/plugins/wp-force-ssl/readme.txt

 4. Done.

 == Changelog ==
+= 1.4 =
+- Changed function naming to avoid conflicts reported by users.

 = 1.3 =
 - Dropping support for PHP 5.3: Only 15.9% of the people that use WordPress use PHP 5.3, it reached end of life and you should ask your host to upgrade.